 Frederic Devreese was never a father to me and my need for one was never fulfilled.
 It has been my greatest complex, the biggest hole in my life, my deepest pain and life-long struggle.

-It is my great challenge to recognize that there is no father out there for me.
+It is my great challenge to recognize that there is no father out there for me in the physical realm.
 The men who have presented as father figures or protectors have invariably turned out to be scared little boys who need status and privilege to help them feel manly.

 My lesson is to trust that I have everything I need within me - all the strength and resilience and wisdom and ability to protect.